 4. Ascorbyl Tetraisopalmitate

-Ascorbyl tetraisopalmitate is a newest form of vitamin C that can be more easily absorbed by the skin than any forms of vitamin C. This is because skin is made up of a lipid (oil) layer that does not allow water to penetrate inside without a helping hand.
+Ascorbyl tetraisopalmitate is the newest form of vitamin C that can be more easily absorbed by the skin than any form of vitamin C. This is because the skin is made up of a lipid (oil) layer that does not allow water to penetrate inside without a helping hand.
 Here's how ascorbyl tetraisopalmitate comes into action.

-- Adding this vitamin C formula in night skin care regimen will work to reverse the skin damage that your skin endures the whole day
+- Adding this vitamin C formula to the night skin care regimen will work to reverse the skin damage that your skin endures the whole day

-Here’s why, derms explain that older vitamin C formulations had irritation potential as they were made using the most effective and purest form of L-ascorbic acid.
+Here’s why derms explain that older vitamin C formulations had irritation potential as they were made using the most effective and purest form of L-ascorbic acid.
 But, the major challenge with L ascorbic acid is that it is highly unstable and gets oxidized easily.

 The newly discovered vitamin C derivatives at specific concentrations do not oxidize and also penetrate through the skin easily to deliver pure vitamin C content without causing irritations.

-Here’s how it works: Vitamin C is a hero ingredient in the skincare world that boosts the efficiency of sunscreen to prevent wrinkles, age spots, and fine lines.
+Vitamin C is a hero ingredient in the skincare world that boosts the efficiency of sunscreen to prevent wrinkles, age spots, and fine lines.
 Whereas a broad-spectrum sunscreen with SPF 50 helps to protect vitamin C from getting oxidized by sun exposure and also neutralizes free radical damage.
 By using both together in your skincare regimen you can enjoy their multiple benefits for youthful and glowing skin with optimum protection from the sun.
 For beginners, vitamin C and sunscreen are both powerful products that work against signs of aging.